 I made these for our family’s New Year’s Dinner.
-Everyone loved them because they are tasty.
+Everyone loved them because they were tasty.
 Tonight I was asked to bring the bread for our Sunday dinner.
-I was torn between making Easy Rolls, bread machine rolls (haven’t posted this yet), or the buttermilk biscuits.
-I let the Wee One and Imaginative One be the deciding factor.
+I was torn between making Easy Rolls, bread machine rolls (I haven’t posted this yet), or buttermilk biscuits.
+I let the Wee One and the Imaginative One be the deciding factor.
 They told me they wanted the biscuits.
 So that’s what we are having.

 adapted fromSouthern Plate

 - 1/2 cup cold butter or margarine (1 stick)

 - 1 1/4 c buttermilk (or whole milk with a tablespoon of lemon juice added)

 - melted butter for brushing baked biscuits